KysonnDelaCerna/CCINFOM-JSP-Tutorial/JSP Tutorial/1. Setting Up A Model/README.md

 3. Java to mysql connector has not been added to the library
 4. Incorrect connection, make sure to match your mysql database schema and etc.

-Now that you’ve learned the foundations of create, you can also do the [update and delete](#Update-and-Delete) easily!
+Now that you’ve learned the foundations of create, you can also do the [update and delete](#Update-and-delete) easily!
 You just have to change the statement!

+## Update and delete